Beyond the hype of Hyperloop: An analysis of Elon Musk's proposed transit system

 Overall, the rail gun part of the Hyperloop is a fairly standard (if gigantic) piece of engineering.

+The third of Musk's triad is the air bearings upon which the capsules will ride with a minimum of friction.
+The air bearing best known to many of us is the little puck that slides around on an air hockey table.
+Pressurized air comes out of a grid of small holes on the hockey table surface, and the puck is lifted by this air.
+Air bearings provide nearly frictionless motion.
 Most modern proposals for vacuum and reduced pressure trains, as well as open high-speed trains, call for suspending the moving vehicle using magnetic levitation.
 While this is currently the trendy approach, it is actually quite expensive and difficult to control.

 By comparison, air bearings have natural stability, low friction, and long lifetime.
 Air bearings are also a natural fit for the Hyperloop, in which the capsules already contain a compressor system required to reduce air drag at high speeds.
 Bleeding off some of the compressed air from the bypass system and using it to feed the air bearings seems a natural synergism.